Article 1. Name.

 1. Club members; which shall consist of bona fide New England amateur sports organizations active in Athletics.
 The Board of Governors shall establish procedures for the admission of member clubs.
 Dues shall be current, i.e., paid within the prior twelve months, for a member club to be in good standing.

-2. Individual members; which shall consist of athletes, coaches, officials, administrators or any individual interested in Athletics and with current membership in USA Track & Field New England.
+2. Individual members; which shall consist of athletes, coaches, officials, administrators or any individual interested in Athletics and with current membership in USATF-NE.
 Individual members shall have no dues obligation other than the annual membership fee.

 Article 5.
 Meetings.

-The annual meeting of members shall be held on the third Monday of September in each year.
+The annual meeting of members shall be held at a time and place designated by the Board of Governors each year in the month of September not later than September 30.
 Special meetings of members may be held at any time called by the President, after the proper notification.
-A written notice of any meeting of members stating the time and place and the purposes thereof shall be given by mailing the notice to the officers and committee chairpersons of USA Track & Field - New England and each member club in good standing at least thirty (30) days in advance of such meeting, and by posting said notice on the web site of the USA Track & Field - New England at least thirty (30) days prior to the meeting.
+A written notice of any meeting of members stating the time and place and the purposes thereof shall be given by mailing the notice to the officers and committee chairpersons of USATF-NE and each member club in good standing at least thirty (30) days in advance of such meeting, and by posting said notice on the web site of USATF-NE at least thirty (30) days prior to the meeting.
 The presence of 25 members who are eligible to vote shall constitute a quorum at any meeting.

 Article 6.
 Voting in the Association.